There are so many supplements for adrenal fatigue.

 - Glandulars have not been clinically tested for any adrenal fatigue conditions in human subjects.

 - There are many anecdotal reports of the benefits from supplementing adrenal glandulars.
-Unfortunately, there is no research confirming (or denying) the efficacy of adrenal glandulars at the time of this writing.
+Unfortunately, there is currently no research confirming (or denying) how effective adrenal glandulars are.

 - Adrenal glandulars have an impeccable safety record.
-Supplementation of glandulars will not produce any harmful effects.
+This means that taking glandulars will not produce any harmful effects.

-- Eleuthero root has been used to improve physical and mental fatigue, as well as improved mental performance under stress.
+- Eleuthero root is used to improve physical and mental fatigue, as well as mental performance under stress.

 - Two different studies showed success in either chronic fatigue or quality of life after supplementing with eleuthero for one month.
-However, after two months the improvement was not sustained.
+However, the results did not continue after two months.

-- Overall, research suggests that eleuthero should be supplemented in combination with other herbs/vitamins; it is not recommended to use eleuthero exclusively when treating adrenal fatigue.
+- Overall, research suggests that eleuthero should be supplemented in combination with other herbs/vitamins; it should not be used exclusively when treating adrenal fatigue.

 - Schisandra has a stimulating effect on the central nervous system, the cardiovascular system, and the respiratory system.

-- There have been over 11 clinical trials examining Rhodiola’s efficacy.
-Of the 11, 8 trials found Rhodiola to be beneficial for physical performance or fatigue and mental performance or fatigue.
+- There have been at least 11 clinical trials examining Rhodiola’s effectiveness.
+Eight of the trials found Rhodiola improves physical performance, fatigue and mental performance.

-- RSE– a combination of Rhodiola, Schisandra, and eleuthero (28)
+RSE– a combination of Rhodiola, Schisandra, and Eleuthero

-- The blend was shown to increase cognitive speed and accuracy in subjects who were under mental fatigue.
+- This blend (28) increased cognitive speed and accuracy in subjects who were under mental fatigue.

 - Another study found the RSE combination helped decrease the number of antibiotics needed when treating pneumonia.
 In the same study, subjects reported a higher quality of life scores when taking the RSE combination.

-- This herb is commonly used in ayurvedic medicine to promote physical and mental health.
+- This herb, also known as Withania somnifera (29, 30, 31) is commonly used in ayurvedic medicine to promote physical and mental health.

-- Ashwagandha has shown to offer an improvement in anxiety and stress measurements.
+- Ashwagandha offers an improvement in anxiety and stress measurements.

 - Ginseng has been researched for a number of different maladies.

-- In general, ginseng is not recommended on its own for HPA axis dysfunction or adrenal fatigue.
-Instead, it should be combined with other herbals to offset its potentially stimulating effects.
+- In general, don’t take ginseng on its own for HPA axis dysfunction or adrenal fatigue.
+Instead, combine it with other herbals to offset its potentially stimulating effects.

-- The active ingredient in licorice root is glycyrrhizin.
+- The active ingredient in licorice root is glycyrrhizin (36).
 Glycyrrhizin has been shown to raise cortisol levels in those with hypocortisolism (adrenal fatigue).

-- It is not recommended to dose above 10mg/day of glycyrrhizin.
+- Do not dose above 10mg/day of glycyrrhizin.

-- Mucuna is a tropical legume.
-It is native to Africa, India, and the Carribean.
+- Mucuna (mucuna pruriens) (37) is a tropical legume native to Africa, India, and the Carribean.